MadsAlbertsen/mmgenome/mmgenome/README.md

 #### Enhancements
  - mmplot: The variable "point.size" can be used to scale the points by a constant instead of the scaffold length.
+ - mmimport: New simple function to handle import of the data through a Rmarkdown file.

 ### 0.3.0
 #### Enhancements